Drinking water: Animals

-Water quality
+Quality

-According to the World Health Organization's 2017 report, safe drinking-water is water that "does not represent any significant risk to health over a lifetime of consumption, including different sensitivities that may occur between life stages".
+According to the World Health Organization's 2017 report, safe drinking water is water that "does not represent any significant risk to health over a lifetime of consumption, including different sensitivities that may occur between life stages".

+According to a report by UNICEF and UNESCO, Finland has the best drinking water quality in the world.

+Parameters to monitor quality

-Parameters for drinking water quality typically fall within three categories: physical, chemical, microbiological.
+Parameters for drinking water quality typically fall within three categories: microbiological, chemical, physical.